 The queen, like all flying ants, soon loses her wings.
 She will find a likely spot for a nest, and start laying eggs, and her children/workers will build the nest around her.

 All you ever wanted to know about Green-ants: A masterpiece of evolution – Oecophylla weaver ants by Ross H. CROZIER†, Philip S. NEWEY, Ellen A. SCHLÜNS & Simon K.A.
-ROBSON, Myrmecological News, 13, 57-71, Vienna, April 2010 (pdf)
+ROBSON, Myrmecological News, 13, 57-71, Vienna, April 2010.
+(You will need to download the pdf from the page my link takes you to.)